 Varney and Kelly were among more than 100 undergraduate and graduate researchers who entered the competition this summer by submitting abstracts describing their work.
-Entries were received research under the mentorship of from students at nine colleges a faculty member. and universities in West Virginia.
-Varuey attributed her successful and universities in West Virginia From those entries, 24 finalists were selected to display posters featuring their research findings at the symposium, which was Sept.
-26-28, at Marshall.
-The sector of microbiology, 28, at Marshall.
-The sector of microbiology, 28, at Marshall.
+Entries were received rr from students at nine colleges a and universities in West Virginia.
+From those entries, 24 finalists en were selected to display posters M featuring their research findings and at the sympotheir work.
+Entries were received research under the mentorship of from students at nine colleges a faculty member.